Biology (BIOL)

 Ecosystem management, environmental planning, history of environmental protection, the roles of federal and state agencies, environmental law, environmental ethics, and professional skills relevant to those interested in land-management related careers in the public and private sector.

-Prerequisites: 9 hours from AGRI, BIOL, CHEM and/or GEOS; sophomore or junior status
+Prerequisites: 9 credits from AGRI, BIOL, CHEM and/or GEOS

 BIOL 339 COMPARATIVE ANATOMY AND PHYSIOLOGY3 Credits